janetschel/reactjs-ts-template/README.md

 This repo serves as a *bare* blueprint for ReactJS projects based on Typescript.

-For my likings `npx create-react- app .` creates way too much unnecessary files which take ages to delete.
+For my likings `npx create-react- app . --template typescript` creates way too much unnecessary files which take ages to delete.
 This repo can be cloned with the bare flag and used for easy project setup.

 ## How to bare clone this repo without forking it